 Day 2 – Walk the Walkable City, Hangover and All.

 You think this late-night would’ve cured our jet leg.
 Not the case as we were wide-awake (and still drunk) five hours later.
 You may have better luck, however for us – blarg.
-On the plus side there was still plenty of winter daylight available for us to see some sights.
+On the plus side, there was still plenty of winter daylight available for us to see some sights.
 We strolled the incredibly stroll-able streets, popping our heads into various shops and cafés along the way.
 Reykjavik is full of them.
 We wandered past locals feeding the massive ducks at the picturesque Tjörnin pond before heading to my favorite church in Europe – Hallgrímskirkja.
 An absolute must when visiting Reykjavik in 3 days.
 The last time I was in town I did not take in the view from the top.
 I would not make this mistake again.
-From the top you are presented with an unobstructed view of the entire city and the surrounding mountains.
+From the top, you get a beautiful view of the entire city and the surrounding mountains.
 It really is stunning and worth the kroners.

 We continued visiting unique Icelandic shops on our way to the very cool Solfar sculpture.
 I remembered really liking this Viking looking ship on my last visit.
 What I didn’t remember was it being so far from the main street.
 I will chalk that up to the slipped disc in my back as walking became less fun from then on.
 Still, we pressed on passing the colorful convention center and the marina before stopping in at Reykjavik’s best fish and chip restaurant – Icelandic Fish and Chips.
 There are many (MANY) great restaurants in Reykjavik.
 Icelandic Fish and Chips is one of them.

 Stuffed, we headed back to our comfortable apartment to relax.
-No late night drinking for us as we had a Golden Circle tour booked in the a.m.
-What we did do was head out to the pond later that night to watch the northern lights dance high above Reykjavík.
+No late-night drinking for us as we had a Golden Circle tour booked in the a.m.
+We did head out to the pond later that night to watch the northern lights dance high above Reykjavík.
 It was not the best late show I have seen but pretty good for being above the city.
 No expensive trip out-of-town needed here.
-If you want to make the aurora borealis a part of your Reykjavik in 3 days stop over be sure to visit in the fall or winter.
+If you want to make the aurora borealis a part of your Reykjavik in 3 days stopover be sure to visit in the fall or winter.